 Belvidere Park residents had fun yesterday placing a new stone bench near the Vale Street entrance.
 The project is funded by a neighborhood improvement program through the City of Raleigh.
 The stone bench is the next step in lengthy process which began with the construction of new stone columns at the main entrance to Dennis Avenue.

 The bench is a seat with a past.
 The nearly twelve hundred pound block of stone is antique granite reclaimed from Central Prison in Raleigh.
-Central Prison was built in the late 1800's with granite (known locally as Old Wake County) that was quarried just outside the east wall.
+Central Prison was built in the late 1800's with gneiss (known locally as Old Wake County granite) that was quarried just outside the east wall.
 Here's an old photo of what must have been an imposing sight in 19th century Raleigh.

 An interesting bit of trivia was found on the NC Highway Historical Marker Program website.
 Among the master stonemasons hired to aid the construction was W.O.
 Wolfe, father of Asheville native and novelist Thomas Wolfe.
 You know - the guy who said you can't go home again.